18F/handbook/_pages/policies/responding-to-public-disclosure-vulnerabilities.md

 Low through high is subjective.
 In the case of an **incident**, the responder has determined for any reason that the vulnerability has _already_ impacted system confidentiality, integrity, or availability.
 The responder immediately follows the [security incident process](https://handbook.18f.gov/security-incidents/).

-If the first responder is unable to make a determination of risk severity, the responder should immediately post in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel and seek counsel from other responders, as well as @-ing the Infrastructure Lead of the affected product or service.
+If the first responder is unable to make a determination of risk severity, the responder should immediately post in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel and seek counsel from other responders, as well as @-ing the Infrastructure Lead **LINK** of the affected product or service.

 ## Filing an issue